guoqi1123/ml1-s2024/index.md

 Jan 10, 2022 - Apr 30, 2022

 ## Announcements
+- Final Project: Based on last week's survey, the final project will still be **individual**.
+Meanwhile, certain "collaborations" will be encouraged.
+This includes discussion among students, sharing useful online resources, and providing peer-reviews of final reports.
+However, it is NOT allowed to use code written by other students in the class, and everyone needs to write their own report.
+You need to write an acknowledge section in your final report (not counted towards 10 pages) to list all helps you receive from other students in the class.
+Every report will be graded using the same criteria.
+As for topics, you can use data from your own field, not necessarily visual data, as long as the machine learning models you study belongs to the four topics.
+However, you cannot reuse your projects from or for other classes.
+Detailed announcement [here](./assignments/project.html).
+- [When2Meet](https://www.when2meet.com/?14112800-MjdZw) poll of Varun's OH.
+Due Wednesday 4:59pm.
 - [Homework 1](https://drive.google.com/file/d/1d4UNEztR2OLYk29nxQIG-JaU5h2Gky0y/view?usp=sharing) posted.
 Due Jan 28 4:59pm.
 Homework will be posted on the day of previous homework due in the future.

 ## Course Information